mongodb/specifications/source/unified-test-format/unified-test-format.rst

 A combination of server version and/or topology requirements for running the test(s).

-The structure of this document is as follows:
+The structure of this object is as follows:

 - ``minServerVersion``: Optional string.
 The minimum server version (inclusive) required to successfully run the tests.
 If this field is omitted, it should be